How to Succeed in Business Competition with Larger Companies

 "Use to your advantage the fact that a smaller business is more nimble and can adjust more quickly to the market and customer needs," advises Richard Duncan, president of Rich Duncan Construction.
 "Adaptation is a key to further success; use it to ensure continued demand for your product or service."

-Here are several advantages you can exploit to outmaneuver larger companies:
+Advantages you can exploit to outmaneuver larger companies:

 Understand What your Larger Competitors Can and Cannot Do